History

 We were inaugurated as a lay apostolate ministry of the Catholic Church on 6 June 1992 with the approval of His Grace, Archbishop Emeritus Gregory Yong.

 In the first ten years we did ward work.
 However this had to cease with the onset of SARS in 2002.
 From then on, we switched our efforts to caring for the homeless and the destitute who were not hospitalised.
 After a number of temporary locations, we established the first CARE Shelter at 11 Hillside Drive, the former premises of St Joseph’s Convent, in 2005.
+We then moved to 43 Toa Payoh Rise, with the kind permission of the Good Shepherd Sisters, in 2006.

 In 2014, we moved to our existing premises, when the land at Toa Payoh Rise was acquired by the government for national development.